hortonworks/cloudbreak/docs/index.md

 ###Development

-In order to be able to receive Amazon push notifications on localhost, you will need to install a secure introspectable tunnel to localhost.
+In order to be able to receive Amazon push notifications on `localhost`, you will need to install a secure introspectable tunnel to localhost.

 ####Install and configure ngrok
 Cloudbreak uses SNS to receive notifications.
 On OSX you can do the following: